Deathrow002/Core-Banking/postman/README.md

 5. **Select Environment**: Choose the imported environment in Postman
 6. **Deploy Services**: Ensure Kubernetes services are deployed and healthy
 7. **Test**: Run the "Complete Workflow" folder for end-to-end testing

+**Note**: The Kubernetes collection has been updated to use the correct authentication endpoint format (query parameters instead of JSON body).

 ## 🔧 Service Endpoints